Production Lines / Products

 The Formula

 Standard hours allowed is the number of hours that SHOULD have been used to produce the actual output, based on time studies or engineering standards.
 Actual hours is the time actually spent.
 If actual hours exceed standard hours, the variance is unfavorable (negative), indicating the operation used more labor than expected.
-If actual hours are less than standard, the variance is favorable (positive).
+If actual hours are less than standard hours, the variance is favorable (positive).
 Multiplying by the hourly rate converts the time variance into a dollar impact for financial reporting.

 Step-by-Step Example